Tejas (musician)

 Tejas Menon, better known by his stage name Tejas, is an Indian singer-songwriter and guitarist from Mumbai, India.
-He has released two studio albums – Make It Happen (2017) and Outlast (2021).
-"Make It Happen" reached No. 1 on the Indian Pop Charts on iTunes upon its release, while "Outlast" was featured among the top 10 Best Indian albums of 2021 by Rolling Stone Magazine.
+He has released two studio albums: Make It Happen (2017) and Outlast (2021).
+Make It Happen reached No. 1 on the Indian Pop Charts on iTunes upon its release, while Outlast was featured among the top 10 Best Indian albums of 2021 by Rolling Stone magazine.
 Tejas gained nationwide fame for his contributions to the soundtrack of the Netflix film The Archies (2023) by Zoya Akhtar.

-He has performed extensively across the country, headlining sold-out shows at major venues and music festivals such as Lollapalooza India, NH7 Weekender, Kala Ghoda Arts Festival, VH1 Supersonic, among others.
+He has performed extensively across the country, headlining sold-out shows at major venues and music festivals, such as Lollapalooza India, NH7 Weekender, Kala Ghoda Arts Festival, and VH1 Supersonic, among others.
+He has also shared the stage with notable artists like Lucy Rose, Damien Rice, Westlife, and John Mayer, during their India tours.

 Early life

 Tejas was born in Hyderabad, Andhra Pradesh, India.
 His father hails from Palakkad, while his mother is from Thalassery.
 He has one older brother.
 Following his birth, his family relocated to Dubai, where he spent his formative years.
 Tejas later moved to India after completing high school, residing with his cousins.
 He holds a degree in economics from Nowrosjee Wadia College, Pune, and a master's degree in Media and Communication from Symbiosis Institute of Media and Communication, Pune.
-Apart from his academic pursuits, he joined Radio One at 19 and worked there for three years, immersing himself in the Indian indie music scene.
+Apart from his academic pursuits, he joined Radio One at age 19 and worked there for three years, immersing himself in the Indian indie music scene.

 During this period, he began writing and composing songs.
 Influenced by artists such as Gowri Jayakumar, Something Relevant, Them Clones, Indus Creed, and Blackstratblues, who were independently releasing music, along with the emergence of the NH7 Weekender music festival in Pune, Tejas ventured into showcasing his own music online and performing live shows around Pune.

 Career

-Early Career, Small Victories, Make It Happen (2013 – 2019)
+Early career: Small Victories and Make It Happen (2013–2019)

-After completing his master's degree, Tejas made the decision to shift to Mumbai and leave Pune.
-The initial days were a struggle for him in Mumbai, and that's where he started to write his first EP named "Small Victories", which was released in 2014.
+After completing his master's degree, Tejas made the decision leave Pune for Mumbai.
+The initial days were a struggle for him in Mumbai, and that's where he started to write his first EP, titled Small Victories, which was released in 2014.
 His then-manager, Krish Makhija, made videos of Tejas, which brought him fame and later secured him shows such as Ragasthan Music Festival, the Vans New Wave Festival, Kala Ghoda Arts Festival, and Escape Festival Ladakh.

-He also founded and runs Geek Fruit in 2015, which is a community for Indian pop-culture geeks and enthusiasts.
-The podcast now has over 300 episodes and is one of the first-ever pop-culture podcasts to come from India.
-He now performs at Comic-Con across India and hosts events like ‘Super Scary Awesome,’ their annual Halloween Party, along with co-founders Jishnu Guha and Dinkar Dwivedi.
+He also founded and runs Geek Fruit in 2015, which is a podcast and community for Indian pop-culture geeks and enthusiasts.
+It now has over 300 episodes and is one of the first-ever pop-culture podcasts to come from India.
+He now performs at Comic Con across India and hosts events such as Super Scary Awesome, their annual Halloween Party, along with co-founders Jishnu Guha and Dinkar Dwivedi.

-Tejas released his first studio album “Make It Happen” in 2017 which went to No. 1 on the Indian Pop Charts on iTunes on its release.
+Tejas released his first studio album, Make It Happen, in 2017, which went to No. 1 on the Indian Pop Charts on iTunes upon its release.